-When entering a new password in the Web Interface, display additional information, e.g. if the entered password is weak or strong, whether all requirements are met, etc.
+When entering a new password in the Web interface, display additional information, e.g. whether the entered password is weak or strong, all requirements are met or not, the password is present in the list of forbidden passwords, etc.

 Allow specifying properties that need to have unique values with the help of Property Patterns and define what needs to be done if a value is not unique.
 For example, automatically add a digit at the end of an entered username if such a value already exists.

 Add an option to Property Patterns which allows generating property values with the help of scripts.
 For example, automatically generate a custom username on the user creation form using a PowerShell script.

 Improve the brute force protection mechanism so that users will not need to enter CAPTCHA.
 Instead, Adaxes will force the attackers to solve complex cryptographic functions which will render even multi-threaded attacks unfeasible.